 “What the hell were you doing out here…?”
 She appealed to the unconscious figure, as tears tumbled from her eyes.

 Boon sat down beside the unconscious stranger and monitored her pulse and breathing, as she anxiously waited for Tilly Dixon and Cody Cox.
 The girl was awful queer looking to be sure.
 She had great big creepy looking feral eyes, which stared open and unheeding at the early morning sky.
 And she had weird, kinda pointy ears, and she was paler than a ghost.
 And the girl had clearly never heard of wax or a razor.
 Plus she was in dire need of a hot bath, the girl smelled strongly of sweat and earth and….

 ….and blood.
 Stale as well as fresh.

 Boon speculated that maybe the stranger was a vagrant, or perhaps some kind of hermit or something.
 No sane person would be running around naked in the early morning mist.
 But there was something about her that suggested not, shabby and grubby as she may be, Boon had never seen a railroad bum as curious looking nor as pretty as this.

-Both Tilly Dixon and Cody Cox knew every mile of the roads around Hurley, and both had arrived at the scene in no time flat.
+Both Tilly Dixon and Cody Cox knew every mile of the roads thereabouts, and both had arrived at the scene in no time flat.
 Mathilda got there first and Boon hurried over to meet her lifelong friend, throwing her arms around her for comfort.